mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 38: Functions, w/ Param, w/ Return)
-This chapter covers functions, w/ params and w/ a return value as it relates to embedded development on the Pico 2.
+This chapter covers functions, w/ params and w/ a return value as well as additional infrared examples as we work a infrared receiver and infrared remote controller it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 39: Debugging Functions, w/ Param, w/ Return)
-This chapter covers debugging functions, w/ params and w/ a return value as it relates to embedded development on the Pico 2.
+This chapter covers debugging functions, w/ params and w/ a return value as well as additional infrared examples as we work a infrared receiver and infrared remote controller as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.